How to negotiate sponsorship from a weak position

 - Collaborate with other sponsors to put a proposal together to a potential major sponsor.
 If you already have smaller, happy sponsors in place, you could increase your negotiating power by teaming up with them to offer a greater number of joint benefits to the main sponsor.
 The new benefits could, for instance, provide access to a bigger target audience in a wider area or in a juicy niche market that otherwise would be difficult to access.

 Use similarity and praise to form a positive relationship from the start

-You can also use two psychological principles to help your cause when approaching potential sponsors: Two things reliably increase liking – (1) similarity and (2) praise.
+As noted in my article, “Meeting with a potential sponsor for the first time,” you can also use two psychological principles to help your cause when approaching potential sponsors: Two things reliably increase liking – (1) similarity and (2) praise.

 Similarity literally draws people together.
 Research in psychology showed that participants stood physically closer to one another after learning that they shared political beliefs and social values.
 And people are more willing to buy from those who are similar to them in various ways such as age, religion, politics or even cigarette-smoking habits.

 See if you can quickly discover at least one common connection with someone you deal with.
 Don’t spend too much time on this in your first meeting with the prospect.
 They don’t want you to ramble; you should shortcut to find something in common.
 Do a Google or LinkedIn search to find out a bit more about what the other person and you have in common.
 When in their office, check quickly around to see if there are any company trophies or photos, or even family photos etc. The important thing is to create the bond early because it paves the way for goodwill and trust in every later encounter.
 It’s much easier to gain support when the people you are trying to persuade are already inclined in your favor.